Tiramisu in a Glass: Layers, Coffee, and the Day-Before Rule

 Journal

-Real techniques we teach in class: fresh pasta, tiramisu, ravioli sealing, and small details that change the final result.
+Real techniques we teach in class: fresh pasta, tiramisu, ravioli sealing, and simple wine tasting notes you can reuse at home.

 How we build tiramisu in small glasses: clean layers, controlled piping, and why resting overnight changes everything.